What makes ‘Indian cuisine’ favorite of people all over the world?

 When anyone talks about Indian food, they are generally reminded of the mesmerizing aroma, the fusion of spices & herbs, and the stupendous taste of different dishes.
 But Indian restaurants have kept the roots of our ancestors alive by using the traditional techniques of cooking.

-Let’s get to know about the secrets and facts of Indian Traditional food:
+Let’s get to know about the secrets and facts of Indian restaurant and Traditional food:

 - Chilly or Plain dishes